-Additionally, credit unions are the most customer friendly in policies and accounts.
+You also may consider a smaller bank, since they often have better customer service.
+Additionally, credit unions are extremely customer-friendly.
 You can compare the different accounts and fees online.
 However, if you had issues with customer service in the past, you may want to visit your nearest banks to determine if the new bank will be a good fit for you.

 Shopping for a New Bank

 If you decide to open a new account you should shop around for a bank that will best fit your needs.
 As you look for a new bank think about the accounts offered and fees associated with them, bank and ATM locations and bank size.

 Also think about features that are important to you, such as customer service, overdraft protection, and any special perks that are important to you.
 For example, if you prefer to do all your banking online, then a brick-and-mortar bank may not be important to you and you may consider an online bank.
 Or, you may want perks like free coffee, checks, or no monthly service fees.

 If you've decided to switch to a new bank, don't be in a rush, and keep in mind that you don't have to close your old account right away.
 In fact, it's better to give it a bit of time to stop all activity on your old account and make sure all your payments have cleared.